 Food & Nutrition Services

 The Food & Nutrition Services department strives to provide high quality food for our residents.
 We have a four-week seasonal menu, which includes traditional Lunenburg County meals.
-Daily meals include a full hot breakfast, large cooked meal at noon and a light meal at supper.
-Food and beverages are available on each wing for snacks in between meals.
+Daily meals include a full, hot breakfast, light meal at noon and a larger meal at supper – the noted difference is just the lunch and supper – light lunch/large supper Food and beverages are available on each wing for snacks in between meals.
 We try hard to support resident food preferences by providing alternatives and encourage resident feedback indvidually or through Residents Council.

 A Registered Dietitian is a member of the care team at Shoreham Village and is responsible for the initial assessment and ongoing monitoring of residents' nutritional needs.
 These include therapeutic diets and dishware, dysphagia assessments, food preferences and allergies, weight changes, texture changes, snacks and supplements.
 Assessments are reviewed annually or as required.

 If you are bringing in special food items for a resident, please check with the Dietitian or RN for special dietary requirements.
 Where possible food should be place in a disposable, re-sealable container with the residents name, date and description of the food.